 Fortunately for them, they have the power of Persona on their side.
 As in Innocent Sin, you have the option to fight the demons you meet or negotiate with them to earn items, assistance, or their Arcana cards in order to fuse new Personas.
 Spreading specific rumors through the city can also cause them to come true, which has all sorts of effects on the game.

 The one thing that might throw players who got their start on the PSP or Vita is that a few of the names might seem unfamiliar.
 The original Eternal Punishment was sort of a halfway point in that era's approach to localization: by that time, we were making a move toward the more faithful translations we're known for today, but we were also mindful of the established naming conventions American players would be familiar with from "Revelations: Persona."
 To help smooth things over for you, here's a list of mental replacements to make as you go through the PSOne Classics release of Eternal Punishment:

 Tammy: Tamaki, who's actually a nod to the original Shin Megami Tensei series: she was the heroine of SMT If..., and became a devil summoner to rid Karukozaka High of evil.
 Now, she works for fellow devil summoner Chief Todoroki at the Kuzunoha Detective Agency.

-Elly Kirishima in Persona PSP.
+Ellen: Elly Kirishima in Persona PSP.
 She's one of two guest stars from the original game who can briefly join your party in Eternal Punishment.
 The unnamed "Boy with Earring" who shows up in her route was the protagonist of that game.

 Nate: Kei Nanjo, the other possible guest party member from Persona PSP.
 He's the heir to the Nanjo Group megacorporation, which Persona fans with a sharp memory might know as having ties to Mitsuru Kirijo's own business empire in Persona 3.

 Yuki: Yukino Mayuzumi, another character you might know from Persona and Innocent Sin PSP.
 Once the leader of a girl gang at St. Hermelin, she grew up to be a professional photographer who works alongside Maya at Coolest.

 Guido: More properly known as Takahisa Kandori in Persona PSP, where he was the mastermind behind the dimensional warp that drew in the city of Mikage-cho.
 Though he died in the events of Persona PSP, Kandori casts a long shadow, and his influence will be felt in Sumaru City during the course of Eternal Punishment's story.

 Araya Shrine: Corrected to the Alaya Shrine in both earlier PSP games.
 "Alaya" is a Buddhist term for the uninfluenced stream of thought before it is transformed by self-knowledge and reflection.

 But even if that seems like a lot to keep in your head, Persona 2: Eternal Punishment is still an accessible capstone to the story, which provides enough explanation of the callbacks and references that even newcomers can appreciate its twisting, spiraling plot that leads up to a confrontation with the grand shadow of humanity.